soutrik71/EagSession1/language_translator/readme.md

 1. Translation not working
    - Check internet connection
-   - Verify API access
+   - Verify API accessibility
-   - Check console for errors
+   - Check console for specific errors

 2. UI not appearing
-   - Reload the extension
+   - Refresh the page
    - Check for conflicts with other extensions
    - Verify script injection

-3. Context menu missing
+3. Multiple instances
+   - Clear browser cache
-   - Reinstall the extension
+   - Reload the extension
-   - Check permissions
+   - Check for error messages in console

+## Contributing

+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

-## Future Enhancements
+## Acknowledgments

-Potential improvements:

-- Additional language support
-- Custom API key configuration
-- Translation history
-- Offline translation support
+- MyMemory Translation API for providing translation services
-- Custom styling options
+- Chrome Extensions API documentation
+- Contributors and testers